rangesecurity/faraday-extensions/README.md

 ## Block List

-The `sanction_transfer_hook` program provides an implementation of the transfer hook interface tht allows for block list functionality to disallow sets of addresses from being able to send/receive tokens.
+The `block_lists` program provides an implementation of the transfer hook interface tht allows for block list functionality to disallow sets of addresses from being able to send/receive tokens.

 Addresses included in the block list are evaluated against the source/recipient token account owners, as well as the address being used to sign the transfer.
 If any of the addresses are in the block list, the transfer is aborted.